BonsonW/slow5curl/README.md

 # slow5curl

-Slow5curl is a library and toolkit for fetching reads from remote BLOW5 files, which is built on top of [slow5lib](https://github.com/hasindu2008/slow5lib) and libcurl.
-This project is still under heavy development, only the C API is available.
+Slow5curl is a library and toolkit for fetching reads from remote BLOW5 files, which is built on top of [slow5lib](https://github.com/hasindu2008/slow5lib) and [libcurl](https://curl.se/libcurl/).
+This project is still under active development, and currently only the C API is available.

 [![CI](https://github.com/BonsonW/slow5curl/actions/workflows/c-cpp.yml/badge.svg)](https://github.com/BonsonW/slow5curl/actions/workflows/c-cpp.yml)